 To customize a symbol appearance, the symbol object must use one or more styles to set graphics or other attributes.
-The styles used in a symbol can be overwritten using the Overrides panel.
+The styles used in a symbol can be redefined locally using the Overrides panel.
 The symbol instance will retain the dynamic link to the symbol object, but some of the styles used in that object are redirected to new attributes.

 To detach a symbol instance from the symbol object, use the Expand Symbol command of the Styles menu.
 Expanding the symbol copies the content from the symbol object, and replaces the symbol instance reference with the object copy.
-The expanded symbol will loose its reference to the symbol object.
+The expanded symbol will loose its reference to the symbol definition.
 The content of the object can be edited, and changes made to the symbol are not reflected anymore on the expanded object.

 Using symbols enables a modular workflow, when creating complex designs with reusable graphics elements.
 Some of the benefits of using symbols are: